BA Teaching Qualification for Further Education (TQFE) - pre-service

 There are some instances where additional fees may apply.
 Depending on your chosen course, you may need to pay additional costs, for example for field trips.
 Learn more about additional fees.

-Students domiciled in England, Wales, Northern Ireland and Republic of Ireland
+Students from England, Wales, Northern Ireland and Republic of Ireland

 Cost of living